Berryz Kobo Special Best Vol. 1

-Berryz Kobo Special Best Vol. 1 (Berryz工房 スッペシャル ベスト Vol.1, Berīzu Kōbō Supesharu Besuto Voryūmu Wan) is the 1st compilation album by the Japanese girl idol group Berryz Kobo, released in Japan on January 14, 2009, on the record label Piccolo Town.
+Berryz Kobo Special Best Vol. 1 (Berryz工房 スッペシャル ベスト Vol.1) is the first compilation album by the Japanese girl Japanese idol group Berryz Kobo, released in Japan on 14 January 2009 on the record label Piccolo Town.

-The CD appeared less than 2 months before Berryz Kobo's 5th anniversary.
+The CD appeared less than two months before Berryz Kobo's fifth anniversary.
 It contained material selected from 18 singles and 6 albums the group had released so far.
 There's also one new track, "Otoko no Ko", which opens the album.
 All songs on the compilation, except one ("Dschinghis Khan", which is a cover of the German band of the same name), are written and produced by Tsunku.

 The album was released in two editions: regular (PKCP-5132) and limited (PKCP-5130/1).
 The Limited Edition came with a DVD containing bonus videos, while the first press of the Regular Edition had a bonus photo card sealed in.

-The album debuted at number 4 in the Oricon Daily Albums Chart and eventually ranked 11th for the week.

-"Madayade" is the only Berryz Kobo's hit that can't be found on any other their album to date.
+The album debuted at number 4 in the Oricon Daily Albums Chart and eventually ranked eleventh for the week.
+"Madayade" is the only Berryz Kobo's hit that cannot be found on any other album of theirs to date.